pclalv/crystal-key-item-randomizer/README.md

   `CARD KEY` early, the player cannot skip the battle with the fake Radio Tower director by using the key card to skip straight to the final Rocket executives.
-* During the Goldenrod Radio Tower takeover, the player cannot skip the first Rocket Executive on the left side of the tower; before that, it is impossible to battle the final executive on the right side of the tower.

 ## development